AhmedAchich/Test/README.md

-# Test
+# ESP32 SGS project
-This is a test, plz ignore anything you see here
+This project was developed for educatinal reasons